 A Growing Industry

 Though snack and nonalcoholic beverage bars is a small industry, comprising less than 1 percent of total statewide employment, it is a growing industry.
 Growth in both the number of establishments and employment in the industry has outpaced the average rate of growth for all industries.
-From 2001 to 2016, the industry’s employment doubled in Oregon, whereas total employment for all industries increased by 15 percent.
-Similarly, the number of establishments increased by 71 percent compared with 31 percent for all industries.
+From 2001 to 2018, the industry’s employment more than doubled in Oregon, whereas total employment for all industries increased by 20 percent.
+Similarly, the number of establishments increased by 90 percent compared with 40 percent for all industries.
 Growth at snack and nonalcoholic beverage bars has also outpaced the larger food services and drinking places industry.

 Growth in the number of coffee shops has created greater competition along with a more educated customer.
 This has increased the emphasis on the quality of the product being served.
 Dan Buck, who is the Creative Director and Public Relations Director for Dutch Bros.
 Coffee, mentioned that it’s important to focus on the quality of the product and keep it as high as possible.
 Also, with several coffee establishments open for customers, it’s important to provide high quality customer service.
 Dan Buck said Dutch Bros.
 Coffee helps accomplish this by hiring workers who are charismatic and “genuinely love other people.”